-As the current COVID-19 pandemic continues to spread, the Centers for Disease Control and Prevention (CDC) recommends all Americans wear some kind of cloth facial covering when out in public to slow the spread of the COVID-19 virus.
-You can easily make these masks at home for free or at a very low cost.
+As the current COVID-19 pandemic continues to spread, the Centers for Disease Control and Prevention (CDC) recommends all Americans wear some kind of cloth facial covering when in public settings to slow the spread of SARS-CoV-2, the novel coronavirus that causes COVID-19.

 It’s important to realize that a homemade face mask doesn’t replace hand-washing and social distancing.
 The New York Times reports that a homemade face mask only offers some protection if you stay the recommended 6 feet away from someone else.
 Wearing one when out in public can lower the risk you spread the virus to someone else if you’re infected and asymptomatic or presymptomatic.

-Early research shows that masks do make a difference.
-A June 2020 study published in Health Affairs found that mask mandates between March 31 and May 22, 2020, helped slow the infection rates of COVID-19.
+Early research shows masks do make a difference.
+A June 2020 study published in Health Affairs found that mask mandates between March 31, and May 22, 2020, helped slow the infection rates of COVID-19.
+A September 2020 Proceedings of the National Academy of Sciences-published study of 7,000 German mask-wearers found that mask-wearing correlated with other protective behaviors, like hand-washing and social distancing.

-While wearing a mask is a crucial way to protect others, new research shows it can also help you avoid getting seriously ill.
+While wearing a cloth face covering is a crucial way to protect others, research now shows it can also help you avoid getting seriously ill.
 A July 2020 study published in the Journal of Internal Medicine found that mask-wearing (depending on the type) can reduce the amount of virus you inhale, resulting in a milder or even asymptomatic illness.
 Research cited by Johns Hopkins University found that masks block 65% to 85% of viral particles, leading to a much milder form of the disease.

-The CDC has asked that people not purchase surgical masks or N95 respirator masks.
-These are critical supplies doctors, nurses, and first responders desperately need to stay safe from the virus because they work in close quarters with so many infected patients.
-Although most hospitals now have plenty of N95 masks on hand, we still need to reserve any excess masks in case a second wave of the virus manifests in the United States.
+The CDC has asked that people not purchase surgical masks or N95 respirators.
+These are critical supplies health care professionals and first responders desperately need to stay safe from the virus because they work in close quarters with so many infected patients.
+Although most hospitals now have plenty of N95 masks and other personal protective equipment on hand, we still need to reserve any excess masks for the second wave of COVID-19 cases that are starting to sweep through the U.S.

 Note: This material is provided for informational purposes only.
 Money Crashers does not claim any of these mask designs can protect you from COVID-19.
 Please continue to stay updated with and follow CDC guidelines.